AliyaSalmanova1/AliyaSalmanova1/README.md

 ## Thank you for visiting my profile 👋

-- 💼 Visit my personal portfolio where you can contact me: https://aliya-s-portfolio.vercel.app/
+- 💼 My portfolio where you can contact me: https://aliya-s-portfolio.vercel.app/

 ### Here are some technologies that I use 🧰